ChrisWhisker/for-estella/README.md

 Depending on the individual licenses of each item, some or all assets listed here should be considered temporary placeholder art.

 ### Animations
+- Falling Idle on mixamo.com
 - Happy Idle from Female Animation Pack on mixamo.com
+- Joyful Jump Land on mixamo.com
-- Left Strafe on mixamo.com
+- Joyful Jump Takeoff on mixamo.com
 - Jump on mixamo.com
 - Left Strafe Walk on mixamo.com
+- Left Strafe on mixamo.com
 - Right Strafe Walk on mixamo.com
 - Right Strafe on mixamo.com
 - Run Backward on mixamo.com